 |6.
 The above rules apply whether there is or there is not an adjective in front of the noun.||

-A good dictionary that tells you whether a noun is count or uncount is the Cambridge English Online Dictionary.
+A good dictionary that tells you whether a noun is count or uncount in its context is the Cambridge English Online Dictionary.